hyperoslo/NSUserDefaults-HYPForceSynchronize/README.md

 NSUserDefaults-HYPForceSynchronize
 ==================================

-Why calling `synchronize` every time?
+Why calling `synchronize` every time you set a value in your NSUserDefaults?

 #STORE!!!!!!!!!!!!!!